 - We eat something sweet or drink something alcoholic.

 We emerge from any of these activities surprised by how much time has passed, how much money we've spent, or how ill and wasted we feel because of what we've consumed.
 We've successfully distracted ourselves from our boring, uninspired lives, but at what cost?

 The next several challenges are designed to help you start to get off auto-pilot and break some of the habits that may be keeping you from a happier, simpler, more satisfying life.
 I know that a one-day experience won't remake a long-term lifestyle.
 But one day provides the first step and the inspiration to continue.

 We are so used to operating on auto-pilot that we fail to notice most of the beauties around us.
 Paying attention will not only reward us with a lot of pleasure, but will also improve our relationships, efficiency, and life satisfaction.
 What do you notice most when you make a commitment to be aware?
 What benefits do you experience from your increased focus?

 Most of us do this way too often.
 Negative self-talk adds to our anxiety and stress and steals our joy and confidence.
 Practice being as kind to yourself as you would be to a friend.

 Try doing without sugar, caffeine, alcohol, soda, junk food, fast food, or something else.
 Don't panic – it's only for a day!
 It can be hard to break free of these not-so-great choices, but if you can do it for one day, you can do it for a week, or even a month.
 You can reestablish control of what goes into your body.

-Decide how you will replace your now-taboo item.
+Decide how you'll replace your now-taboo item.
 Which healthier food, drink, or activity will you choose instead?
-Evaluate how you feel before deciding if you will reintroduce your old habit.
+Evaluate how you feel before deciding if you're going to reintroduce your old habit.